mongodb/docs/source/reference/mongoimport.rst

 .. code-block:: sh

-   mongoexport --db sales --collection contacts --stopOnError --dbpath /srv/mongodb/
+   mongoimport --db sales --collection contacts --stopOnError --dbpath /srv/mongodb/

 In the final example, :program:`mongoimport` imports data from the file "``/opt/backups/mdb1-examplenet.json``" into the collection